 We can all be Heart Heroes by making a promise ...

-to our friends, our loved ones, our patients, our employees
+to our friends, our family, our patients, our employees

 Home > World Heart Day 2019

-This year on World Heart Day, we want to create a global community of Heart Heroes … people from all walks of life who are acting now to live longer, better, heart-healthy lives by making a promise …
+This year on World Heart Day, as part of our mission to ensure heart health equity for all, our objective was to create a global community of Heart Heroes … people from all walks of life who are acting now to live longer, better, heart-healthy lives by making a promise: